-In this post we present 17 steps to help improve your architectural design process and concept development that can be implemented straightway.
+In this post we present 17 steps to help improve your architectural design process and ultimately how to be a better architect.
 Some of which we have used as students and others we have developed and discovered over time as design architects.

 These strategies include:

 - Read Le Corbusier’s An Analysis of Form